sujoynitk/MLOps/Deployment Of ML Application In Azure Cloud (Azure webapp) -  CD only/README.md

-# Gemstone Price Prediction - Utkarsh Gaikwad
+# Gemstone Price Prediction - ( youtube video link https://www.youtube.com/watch?v=SkzmbeYCtiU )

 ### Introduction About the Data :

-Please this project is of a student.
-Just wanted to appreciate for knowledge sharing

 **The dataset** The goal is to predict `price` of given diamond (Regression Analysis).